hydromatic/morel/README.md

 * Tuples and unit
 * Lists
-* Patterns (destructuring) in `val` and `case`, matching constants, wildcards, lists and tuples
+* Patterns (destructuring) in `val` and `case`, matching constants, wildcards, lists, records and tuples

 Not implemented:
 * Type variables (polymorphism)